Squared Neural Families: A New Class of Tractable Density Models: Discussion and conclusion

 We constructed a new class of probability models -- \snf{} -- by normalising the squared norm of a neural network with respect to a base measure. \snf{} possesses a number of convenient properties: tractable exact normalising constants in many instances we identified, closure under conditioning, tractable marginalisation, and intriguing connections with existing models. \snf{} shows promise empirically, outperforming competing (conditional) density estimation methods in experiments.

-\paragraph{Limitations and future work} While it is possible to obtain exact samples using rejection sampling, sampling is more computationally expensive than in other models such as normalising flows.
-We focus here on the problem of density estimation, for which \snf{} is well-suited.
-Future work will focus on sampling, as has been done with related models~\citep{marteau2022sampling}.
+\paragraph{Sampling versus density estimation} We focus here on the problem of density estimation, for which \snf{} is well-suited.
+While it is sometimes possible to obtain exact \snf{} samples using rejection sampling, sampling is more computationally expensive than in other models such as normalising flows.
+Future work will focus on sampling, as has been done with related models~\citep{marteau2022sampling}, where the special case of Gaussian $\sigma$ and hyperrectangular support $\mathbb{X}$ is considered.
+In~\citep{marteau2022sampling}, $r$ approximate samples with $\mathcal{O}\big(r \log_2| \mathbb{X} | + r d \log_2 \frac{2}{\rho} \big)$ evaluations of the normalising constant are obtained.
+Here $\rho$ is an approximation tolerance parameter.
+Note that this complexity significantly improves upon naive rejection sampling, which typically scales exponentially in dimension $d$.
 In the unconditional setting, \snf{} is constructed as only a 2-layer network, thereby limiting expressivity.
 However, in the conditional density estimation setting, we may use any number of layers and any architecture for the conditioning network $\vector{t}_2$.
 Finally, \snf{} inherits all the usual limitations and advantages over mirroring kernel-based approaches, as discussed in \S~\ref{sec:kernelmethod}.